 Then there is nutrition.
 Fruit trees react very positively to organic manures, particularly if straw is the manure’s basic material.
 Caution is needed when chemical fertilisers are used.
 Cropping will be delayed if nitrogen fertiliser is used in excess.
 Too much potash can cause bitter pit, lowering the quality of the apple.
 Leaf analysis is an excellent guide to keep the nutrition of fruit trees at an optimum level.

-Plant at the right time
+Plant at fruit trees at the right time

 Remember that young fruit trees will need TLC at the same level as needed for a young puppy dog or a kitten.
 If you do not have the inclination or time to give your trees your full attention, as a minimum on a weekly basis, then it is highly likely that the tree will die or go out of control within the space of 5 years.
 The planting date will have a major effect.
 If you plant the tree after the end of March (considering the UK), you are giving the tree a very poor start.
 Just remember this: in order to place your fruit tree in your garden, its roots had to be shortened.
 This process produced many tree root wounds, which will heal rapidly, but only if the moisture in the surrounding soil is at optimum level.
 Therefore applying a full watering can, once a week, is absolutely essential!
+More about planting fruit trees here.

 Keep an area free from grass and weeds

 Please do not forget that any vegetation surrounding the stem of the tree will rob most of the applied water, which was meant for the tree.
 Therefore, within a circle of a radius of 60 cm, make sure that grass and weeds are totally removed.
 This does not apply only in the first year.
 Keep this up for at least 3 years.
+Watch a video about the need of controlling weeds around fruit trees.

 Watch out for aphids and greenfly

 Finally aphids/greenfly carry various viral diseases, which can harm the tree very greatly.
 When the newly-formed leaves at the end of the young shoots look curled up, this provides a visible sign showing that the tree is in trouble.
 Control these insects and remove this threat to the tree’s survival, at the earliest opportunity.
+Watch a video on how to control aphids on apples trees.

 Only purchase trees from outlets/garden centres where the trees are well looked after.
 The health status of the tree is of paramount importance.
 Not the price of the tree.